 For healthy women who don’t want to reschedule their lives for one week out of every month, birth control pills can help lighten or even stop the flow altogether.
 Lysteda, a non-hormonal, FDA-approved medication, also is useful in treating heavy periods, she says.

-From her perspective, it’s all about each woman’s choice.
+From Dr. Bradley’s perspective, it’s all about each woman’s choice.
 If a woman is healthy and doesn’t have a problem coping with a heavier period, then doing nothing is the right option for her.

 What matters most is that women know their bodies and understand that there are alternatives to a hysterectomy if heavy periods are a problem.